-OST1000\\\\\ (3-0) 3 cr. hrs.
-Keyboarding I
+OST1000 Keyboarding I (3-0) 3 cr. hrs.

-The development of sound techniques in touch keyboarding, with an introduction to manuscripts, business letters, and tabulation.
+The development of sound techniques in touch keyboarding, with an introduction to formatting and keying a variety of business documents, with an emphasis on improvement of accuracy and speed as well as spelling, grammar, and punctuation.